I tried every trick in the book to put off partaking in this particular exercise.

-So I turned my phone off at 12:00 am on Saturday morning and hit the sack to start the adventure.
+So, I turned my phone off at 12 am on Saturday morning and hit the sack to start the adventure.

 Day one started by being woken up to my digital alarm clock (remember those?)
-As I awoke I could feel a sense of loss.
-As if I was missing something.
+I could already feel a sense of loss as if I was missing something.
 I felt a short sharp pang of excitement then as I reached over I remembered, no phone.
 I then realised this is the feeling of excitement I get from my phone.
 As it waned I noticed how still my room was, I had time to think about the day.

 As I was preparing for the day I noticed that sharp pinch of anxiety kept occurring every few minutes or so.
 It was the psychological need to check my phone to see what was going on, who wanted me.
 My head began to spin, what am I missing out on, has anything happened?

 As I waited for the bus I instinctively checked my pocket to get my phone out.
-First I felt a sense of panic that it wasn’t there and second it occurred that I had no way of checking when the bus was coming.
-Something which I had taken for granted were the apps that keep me going through the day.
+First I felt a sense of panic that it wasn’t there, and second I remembered that I had no way of checking when the bus was coming.
+Something which I had taken for granted was the apps that keep me going through the day.
 It dawned on me getting home I would not be able to check the bus or train times; my headphones were useless without a device to play music on.